Chuck Swindoll: Career

-Swindoll was ordained into the ministry in 1963 and served in Dallas, under J. Dwight Pentecost, for two years.
+Swindoll was ordained into the ministry in 1963 and served in Dallas at Grace Bible Church under J. Dwight Pentecost for two years.
 He has since held senior pastorates in Waltham, Massachusetts (1965–67), Irving, Texas (1967–71), and Fullerton, California (1971–94).
-He started his current senior pastorate in Frisco, Texas in 1998.
+He began his last senior pastorate in Frisco, Texas, in 1998.

-Swindoll is the founder of Insight for Living, which produces a radio program of the same name on Christian and non-Christian radio stations around the world.
-The program is heard on more than 2000 stations, as well as being webcast, and is translated into several languages.
+Swindoll is the founder of Insight for Living, which broadcasts a radio program of the same name on Christian and non-Christian radio stations around the world.
+The program is heard on more than 2,000 stations, as well as being webcast, and is translated into several languages.
 Its roots go back to the summer of 1977, when Swindoll's sermons from the First Evangelical Free Church in Fullerton were broadcast on radio.
-In 1979 the Insight for Living radio ministry began; its offices are now located in Frisco.
+In 1979, the Insight for Living radio ministry began; its offices are now located in Frisco.

-In July 1994, Swindoll became the president of Dallas Theological Seminary and now serves as its chancellor.
+In July 1994, Swindoll became the president of Dallas Theological Seminary, and now serves as its chancellor.
 He is the author of more than 70 books, most of which are based on his research and preparation for sermons preached each Sunday.
-In celebration of its 50th anniversary, Christianity Today produced an article naming Swindoll as one of the top 25 most influential preachers of the past 50 years (1956–2006).
+In celebration of the magazine's 50th anniversary, Christianity Today produced an article naming Swindoll as one of the top 25 most influential preachers of the past 50 years (1956–2006).

 In 1998 Swindoll founded Stonebriar Community Church in Frisco.
 Many of the pastors at Stonebriar are graduates of Dallas Theological Seminary.
 The church first held services at Collin County Community College (now Collin College), then moved to its permanent home on Legendary Drive.
 The congregation grew rapidly from a few hundred members to several thousand in the first few years, and this growth has necessitated major expansion of the current facility.
 Construction for the additions began in 2005.
 The church is known for its missionary work in India and in other countries.
 Though Swindoll is still widely regarded as an Evangelical Free Church of America preacher, the Stonebriar Community Church is not affiliated with any particular denomination.
+In April 2024, Swindoll announced that he would step down as senior pastor, effective May 1, but would continue preaching at Stonebriar.

 Personal life

-On June 18, 1955, Swindoll married Cynthia Ann Parker, who used to be the pianist at a Baptist Church in Galena Park, Texas.
-Together, the couple has four children, ten grandchildren and seven great-grandchildren.
+On June 18, 1955, Swindoll married Cynthia Ann Parker, who used to be the pianist at a Baptist church in Galena Park, Texas.
+Together, the couple has four children, ten grandchildren, and seven great-grandchildren.